sparkletron/PSYQ_Examples/psxGraphics.md

 * SetUW*(), Set Size of texture
 * setRGB*(), Set color, usually set 0, but can also have more.
 * DrawPrim(), basic function to draw primitives if they are not in the ordering table.

+#### Sprites
+* Sprites in basic graphics library does not have an idea of a texture, it has to be added as a DR_TPAGE.

 ### Examples for Basic Graphics Library (libgte.h)
 #### Environment Struct